-If a person is not eligible for NHS CHC then they may be entitled to NHS Funded Nursing Care (FNC).
+If a person is not eligible for NHS Continuing Healthcare (CHC) then they may be entitled to NHS Funded Nursing Care (FNC).
 FNC is the funding provided by the NHS to care homes with nursing, to support the provision of nursing care by a registered nurse.

 In order to be eligible for FNC the person must require input from a registered nurse and it must have been determined that their needs would be most appropriately met in a care home with nursing.
-Although a person may be assessed as entitled to FNC through a DST, this can only be paid if they are living in a care home with nursing.
+Although a person may be assessed as entitled to FNC through a Decision Support Tool (DST), this can only be paid if they are living in a care home with nursing.

 The registered nurse input has been defined as:

 FNC will only be considered for a person who has been deemed not eligible for NHS Continuing Healthcare.
 There may be some circumstances such as hospital discharge and breakdown of care package where FNC payments for up to 6 weeks prior to decision being made for NHS Continuing Healthcare.
-The process for this in Lincolnshire can be found here.
+There is an Urgent NHS Funded Nursing Care Process for this in Lincolnshire.